Jomshir98/bondage-club-extended/README.md

 This has several advantages: There is no longer any need to install a browser addon and keep it up-to-date.
 BCX is a simple script, where the latest version can automatically be run with a loader in the console or via a browser bookmark (see section ['running the script'](#running-the-script)).
 Moreover, the new design will make it easier to configure and expand the extension with new exciting features.
 Configuration data is bound to your Bondage Club account and will be shared between different devices, but not between different accounts.

-BCX is a complete remake of Jomshir98's previous [JMod](https://github.com/jomshir98/testing) which was basically all about testing features Jomshir developed for the bondage club, before they were even part of any BETAs, such as BEEPs with messages attached or icon-based room movement.
+BCX is a complete remake of Jomshir98's previous [JMod](https://github.com/jomshir98/testing) which was basically all about testing features Jomshir developed for the bondage club, before they were even part of any bondage club betas, such as BEEPs with messages attached or icon-based room movement.

 The extension is very modular and highly customizable.
 These are currently planned modules and their current development status:
 | Module name      | Description                                                                                                      | Development status                                                   |